-“I’m being serious.
-You’ve got that whole ‘sexual tension’ thing going on.”
+“I’m being serious."
+Dom looked darkly amused as she flicked the ash off her cigarette.
+"You’ve got that whole ‘sexual tension’ thing going on.”

 I snorted.
 “Yeah, if by 'sexual tension' you mean the uncontrollable urge to strangle each other.”

-“And that was underage smoking.
-So I think we’re even.”
+“And that was smoking on Hogwarts Grounds," I pointed out helpfully.
+"So I think we’re even.”

-“You’re a genius,” she deadpanned, pausing before quickly adding, “and I’m a liar.
+“You’re a genius,” she deadpanned, pausing before quickly adding: “And I’m a liar.
 What gives?”

 And with that, I left my best friend sitting there, obviously perplexed, and started to half-jog, half-walk back to the castle.
-Dom and her sexual tension theory could suck it.

 I knew what I had to do.
 I knew how I was going to fix this.